Bicycle tours in Italy and France refined daily to suit you

 While cycling is primary and central to our tours, we firmly believe it’s also essential to savor what’s unique to the only two locations where we offer our tours, and do so on your terms.

 2018 Giro d’Italia The Giro comes to Piedmont!
 With Chris Froome riding for Team Sky!
-Stage 18 (May 24) is a mountain stage finish right near our village at Prato Nevoso.
+Stage 18 (May 24) is a mountain stage finish at Prato Nevoso, right near our village.
 Stage 19 (May 25) features the famous unpaved Colle delle Finestre and Sestriere, a day trip from our home base.
 Contact us if you’d like us to take you to see them.

 2018 Tour de France The Tour comes to our corner of France!
 Stage 12 (Jul 19) finishes on Alpe d’Huez: it’s doable as a day trip by car to a point close enough for a warmup before the big climb.
 Stage 13 (Jul 20) ends in nearby Valence, to which we can ride to see the stage finish.
 Contact us if you’d like us to take you to see them.